 Once you have this (As a bare minimum)

 Over twenty-five hundred years ago, Sun Tzu wrote this classic book of military strategy based on Chinese warfare and military thought.
-Since that time, all levels of military have used teachings of Sun Tzu for warfare and civilization has adapted these teachings for use in politics, business and everyday life.
-The Art of War is a book which should be used to gain advantage of opponents in the boardroom and battlefield alike.
+Since that time, all levels of the military have used the teachings of Sun Tzu for warfare and civilization has adapted these teachings for use in politics, business, and everyday life.
+The Art of War is a book that should be used to gain an advantage over opponents in the boardroom and battlefield alike.